 2. What did you enjoy most about each of your past roles, and what did you enjoy least?

-This question can be particularly useful in a chronological interview in which you ask the candidate to walk you through their resume.
+This interview question to determine cultural fit can be particularly useful in a chronological interview in which you ask the candidate to walk you through their resume.
 Follow up questions such as this one can help you determine if the candidate would be truly happy and productive on your team.
 If you have a flat team structure and each employee has a lot of autonomy, there may not be a strong culture fit if the candidate disliked the lack of direction from their previous manager.

 3. Why did you leave each role?